Pra713/WFHypsoClustering/Readme.md

 - functions_cross_plot: This file has the codes to make the cross plot between hypsometric and width function clusters.

 General Instructions:
+- You only need to run the main code.
+This is the file, "WFandHypsoClustering".
+All other files contain functions for specific tasks while this file reads those functions and performs the analyses.
-- The code is divided into multiple sections.
+- The main code is divided into multiple sections.
 The sections are named in SXX-YY format, where XX denotes the section number, and YY denotes the sub-section number.
 - Section 1 (S01-)
   - S01-01:
   - S01-02: